jo3-l/notes/chem/stoichiometry/matter.md

 - Particles move because they have energy
 - Amount of energy particles have determine how fast and how far they will move

-# Physical and chemical properties
+# Physical and Chemical Properties

-## Physical properties
+## Physical Properties

 - A characteristic of a substance that can be observed/measured without changing its identity
 - E.g., color, hardness, malleability, solubility, electrical conductivity, density

 **Evidence of physical change:**

 - Typically reversible
 - Change in size of shape
 - Change in phase

 Energy changes usually do not accompany physical changes, except in phase changes and when a substance dissolves.

-## Intensive and extensive physical properties
+## Intensive and Extensive Physical Properties

 > [!important] Key Point